ANSI-Christ/C-simple-graphics-library/README.md

 # C simple graphics library (sgl)
-A simple cross-platform graphics library, based on OS native frameworks: X11, WinApi, Cocoa, etc.
+A simple graphics library, based on X11 and WinApi.

 Modules: